shivamverma-ms/azure-powershell/src/RecoveryServices/RecoveryServices/help/New-AzRecoveryServicesAsrInMageAzureV2DiskInput.md

 Accept wildcard characters: False
 ```

-### -Path
+### -DiskId
-Specifies the folder path of the ASR vault settings file.
-This file can be downloaded from the Recovery Services vault portal and stored locally.
+Specify the DiskId of the disk that this mapping corresponds to.

 ```yaml
 Type: String